Seville by Bike: The Ultimate Guide to Cycling Around

 Follow this street until you reach Calle Miguel de Cavajal on the right.
 This street will open onto Plaza del Museo, Home to the Fine Arts Museum (Museo de Bellas Artes).

-• Come by on a Sunday morning to visit the art market.
+Local’s tip: Come by on a Sunday morning to visit the art market.
 A great place to see and buy works by local artists for the most unique souvenir from the city.

 Stop 9: Las Setas

-Pass straight in front of the museum and cross the road to enter Calle San Vincente and take the first right onto Calle Cardenal Cisneros.
+After immersing yourself in the local art, you can pass straight in front of the museum and cross the road to enter Calle San Vincente.
+Then, take the first right onto Calle Cardenal Cisneros.
 Continue on as the road turns into Calle Virgen de los Buenos Libros and then into Calle Teniente Borges.
 At the end, take a right, then another right to arrive at Plaza del Duque.

 This plaza features a statue of Velazquez at its center.
 Continue around the plaza and enter Calle Campana.

-• To try some of the best sweets in Seville, look no further than La Campana.
+Local’s tip: If you have a sweet tooth, and fancy a tasty treat on your Seville bike tour, look no further than La Campana.
 Still in its original spot, it has become a mainstay of the city.
 Although in recent years they have expanded and opened other locations, the original cannot be missed.
 It features on our tastes, tapas, and traditions tour.

 An aerial view of the Seville and the Metropol Parasol museum.